rpoleski/MulensModel/developers_board.md

 _italics_ mark important tasks

 * Install
-  * _makefile for Windows (basic instructions exist already)_
+  * **makefile for Windows (basic instructions exist already) [good example](https://stackoverflow.com/a/145649), [checking for Windows in makefile](https://github.com/dariomanesku/cmft/issues/28)**
+  * setup.py - don't try to compile if .so file is there
   * PIP install - the problem is that CustomInstall from setup.py is run when the archive is prepared, not when it's run on users machine; [link 1](https://packaging.python.org/tutorials/packaging-projects/), [link 2](https://setuptools.readthedocs.io/en/latest/setuptools.html)
-  * setup.py should use Extensions instead of custom makefile
+  * setup.py should use Extensions or Distutils instead of custom makefile
   * in setup.py in setup() add keywords: long\_description, classifiers
   * virtualenv; pip install -r requirements.txt; its best to install the dependencies first
   * more metadata in setup.py
+  * more on setup.py: [link](https://github.com/kennethreitz/setup.py)
+  * compile with "pedantic" flags for compilers
 * Documentation
   * Sagan workshop hands-on activity in MM
   * _examples as ipython notebooks_